 Chester Springs home prices are not only among the most expensive in Pennsylvania, but Chester Springs real estate also consistently ranks among the most expensive in America.

 Chester Springs is a decidedly white-collar town, with fully 89.86% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Chester Springs is a town of managers, professionals, and sales and office workers.
 There are especially a lot of people living in Chester Springs who work in management occupations (21.34%), sales jobs (11.93%), and business and financial occupations (10.62%).

 Also of interest is that Chester Springs has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Chester Springs telecommute to their jobs.
-Overall, about 10.77% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.34% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Overall, Chester Springs’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Chester Springs’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The most common language spoken in Chester Springs is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Other Asian languages and Chinese.